 It is letting go of the grudge, the pain and the hate, all for our sake.

 3. “Appreciate your parents and the people who took care of you while growing up.”

-We spend our younger days wanting to MOVE AWAY from our parents, the people we grew up with and the town we have been in for the first decades of our lives.
+We spend our younger days wanting to MOVE AWAY from our parents, the people we grew up with, and the town we have been in for the first decades of our lives.
 However, once we live different lives somewhere far away, every second spent at home is something we’d hope would last.
 There will come a time when visiting our folks becomes a luxury to our mundane work lives and as years go by – we start noticing it.
 Our parents are getting old.
 With their hair turning gray and their lines showing up, we all realize that time moves and we don’t have forever.
-At 24, my heart yearns to revisit the fondest memories spent at the home I grew with, with the people that made me who I am.
+At 24, my heart yearns to revisit the fondest memories spent at the home I grew up with, with the people that made me who I am.